Sarah Dyrehauge Hansen

-Sarah Dyrehauge Hansen (born 14 September 1996) is a Danish footballer who plays as a midfielder for Rosenborg in the Toppserien and for the Denmark national team.
+Sarah Dyrehauge Hansen (born 14 September 1996) is a Danish footballer who plays as a midfielder for A-Liga club Fortuna Hjørring and for the Denmark national team.

 Club career

-Hansen played for Vejle Boldklub until 2013 and then signed with IK Skovbakken.
-In 2014, she joined KoldingQ and since 2015, she has played for the first division Fortuna Hjørring.
-With this club, Hansen won the Danish championship and cup in the 2015–16 season.
+Dyrehauge started her senior career at 15 years old in 2011 with A-Liga club Vejle B, coming on in the match against IK Skovbakken.
+Vejle withdrew from the league following the 2012–13 season and she signed with top-flight side IK Skovbakken.In 2014 she joined KoldingQ mid-season, where she played until 2015.
+Dyrehauge signed with Fortuna Hjørring where she played for four seasons from 2015 to 2019.
+With Fortuna, she won the Danish league and cup in the 2015–16 season.

 International career

-Hansen played for several Danish Youth Teams.
+Dyrehauge played for several Danish Youth Teams.
 First joining the U16 team in 2011 and in the same year debuting for the U17, where she became an important part of the team, playing important competitions, including the 2012 UEFA Under-17 European Championship, when Denmark finished third.
 On 29 July 2013, she debuted for the U-19 team in a friendly match against Norway.
-Hansen also played a pivotal role in this team, being part of the squad that represented Denmark at the 2013 UEFA European Under-19 Championship elite qualification, 2014 UEFA European Under-19 Championship elite round and 2015 UEFA European Under-19 Championship qualification.
+Dyrehauge also played a pivotal role in this team, being part of the squad that represented Denmark at the 2013 UEFA European Under-19 Championship elite qualification, 2014 UEFA European Under-19 Championship elite round and 2015 UEFA European Under-19 Championship qualification.

-On 22 January 2016, Hansen debuted for the Danish Senior Team in a friendly match against Netherlands.
+On 22 January 2016, Dyrehauge debuted for the Danish Senior Team in a friendly match against Netherlands.
 In the same year, she was part of the squad that played the 2016 Algarve Cup.
 She also represented Denmark at the 2017 Algarve Cup.
 While, still with the senior team, she played once for the Denmark U23 team in a match against Finland.
 In 2017, she was part of the group that represented Denmark at the UEFA European Championship 2017.